SULFURA/NoTokenGrab/README.md

   <br>
 </h1>

-<h4 align="center"><a href="https://github.com/SULFURA/NoTokenGrab/releases/latest" target="_blank">NoTokenGrab</a> is a free and open source Windows script that aims to no longer make you "Token Grab" by any application on your PC </h4>
+<h4 align="center"><a href="https://github.com/SULFURA/NoTokenGrab/releases/latest" target="_blank">NoTokenGrab</a> is a free Windows script that aims to no longer make you "Token Grab" by any application on your PC </h4>

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]